7Ps of Marketing Mix

 What Are the 7Ps of Marketing Mix?

-The 7Ps build on the classic 4Ps marketing mix (Product, Price, Place, Promotion) by adding three crucial elements, People, Process, and Physical Evidence, to better address the modern complexities of marketing, especially in service-dominant industries.
+The 7Ps build on the classic 4Ps Marketing Mix (Product, Price, Place, and Promotion) by adding three crucial elements: People, Process, and Physical Evidence, to better address the modern complexities of marketing, especially in service-dominant industries.

-1. Product: The tangible goods or intangible services offered to customers, designed to fulfill their needs and wants.
+1. Product: The tangible goods or intangible services offered to customers, designed to solve specific problems and fulfill needs.

-2. Price: The valuation customers are willing to pay, balancing perceived value with competitive and cost considerations.
+2. Price: The amount customers pay for the product or service, balancing perceived value with competitive and cost considerations.

-3. Place: The distribution channels that make the product available to customers, including physical stores and digital platforms.
+3. Place: The distribution channels that ensure your product is available to customers, including physical stores and digital platforms.

-5. People: Everyone involved in delivering the product or service—from frontline staff to customer support—who influence customer experience.
+5. People: Each individual involved in product or service delivery, from frontline staff to customer support, who influences customer experience and brand perception.

-7. Physical Evidence: Tangible cues like packaging, environment, or branding that help customers assess and trust the product or service.
+7. Physical Evidence: Tangible aspects like packaging, environment, or branding that help customers assess quality and build trust in the product or service.

 1. Product: More Than Just a Good or Service